Python 3: How Can Object Be Instance Of Type?

 - Since everything is an object,

-is also implemented with the samePyVarObject_HEAD_INIT
+PyType_Typeis also implemented with the samePyVarObject_HEAD_INIT,typeis also a type:isinstance(type, type).

 Post a Comment for "Python 3: How Can Object Be Instance Of Type?"